Last Modified: November 18, 2014

 Unless the Parties state otherwise, all claims and counterclaims will be deemed to be denied by the other Party.

-The Judge has the power to rule on his or her own jurisdiction and on any challenge to his or her jurisdiction, including any objections with respect to the existence, scope or validity of the arbitration Agreement.
+The Arbitrator has the power to rule on his or her own jurisdiction and on any challenge to his or her jurisdiction, including any objections with respect to the existence, scope or validity of the arbitration Agreement.

-The Parties and their representatives, the Judge, and eQuibbly will keep confidential all arbitration Awards, and all documents and materials disclosed during the arbitration produced by the other Party that are not otherwise in the public domain, except to the extent that disclosure may be required by legal duty, to protect or pursue a legal right in relation to this arbitration, or to enforce an Award in legal proceedings before a court or other judicial authority;
+The Parties and their representatives, the Arbitrator, and eQuibbly will keep confidential all arbitration Awards, and all documents and materials disclosed during the arbitration produced by the other Party that are not otherwise in the public domain, except to the extent that disclosure may be required by legal duty, to protect or pursue a legal right in relation to this arbitration, or to enforce an Award in legal proceedings before a court or other judicial authority;

 Except as required by law, The Parties and their representatives will maintain the confidentiality of the arbitration and the proceedings, and will not rely on, or introduce as evidence in any subsequent arbitral, judicial or other proceeding the following, unless for purposes of enforcing the Arbitral Award: